So, who attends Trinity?

 People select a church for many reasons.
 We know that people appreciate our hospitality (few visitors fail to comment about our coffee hours!) and our willingness to accept them regardless of where they are on their personal faith journeys, and in their public and personal lives outside of church.
 Also, people tell us that there is more happening at Trinity Lime Rock than at most churches our size — and, in fact, more than happens at lots of churches that are many times larger than we are.
 There’s certainly plenty to do here besides just “going to church” on Sunday mornings!

 What we do outside Trinity — our presence as a force for good in the larger tri-state community — clearly is of great importance to many who attend, as well as to those who simply consider themselves to be friends of Trinity.
-We made a conscious decision to focus outside our four walls a decade ago, and our involvement in the community has clearly been an important reason why people choose to involve themselves with Trinity.
+We made a conscious decision to focus outside our four walls a couple of decades ago, and our involvement in the community has clearly been an important reason why people choose to involve themselves with Trinity.
 Take a look at our Outreach page to learn about that.

 Just here for the weekend?